The New SEE FAQs

 Q What is the purpose of the SEE?

 - to provide information to students about their progress in the nurse anesthesia educational program;

 - to provide information to program administrators on how well their programs are preparing students with the knowledge they need for anesthesia practice; and

 - to prepare students for the National Certification Examination (NCE) experience.

 Positive correlations are seen in students’ scores on the SEE and eventual performance on the NCE examination, however, scoring well on the SEE does not guarantee a passing score on the NCE.

-Q Who can take the SEE?All students currently enrolled in an accredited nurse anesthesia educational program who are more than 30 days from expected date of graduation are eligible to be registered for the SEE.
+Q Who can take the SEE?All students currently enrolled in an accredited nurse anesthesia educational program are eligible to be registered for the SEE.

 Q How long is the SEE?The SEE is a 240-question computerized adaptive examination comprising multiple choice, multiple correct response, short answer/calculation, drag-and-drop, and hotspot questions.
 The computerized adaptive testing (CAT) administration allows individual candidates to take questions with difficulty levels adaptive to their ability levels, thus enhancing the measurement precision.
 As all questions are chosen from the same item bank, the CAT procedure ensures the same examination content specification is followed and student performance on the SEE is comparable.